Bayern 1

-Bayern 1 is a German, public radio station owned and operated by the Bayerischer Rundfunk (BR).
+Bayern 1 is a German public radio station in Bavaria, owned and operated by the Bayerischer Rundfunk (BR).

 History

 Bayern 1 historically emerged from the first, until 1950 only, radio programme of the Bayerischer Rundfunk and is a so-called full programme.
 It owes its official name Bayern 1 to the program reform of January 1, 1974.
 The station is aimed at a middle-aged audience and, in addition to the music format in the Adult Contemporary category (listenable format radio for adults), also offers more recent pop music as well as information and comprehensive regional reporting.

-Program
+Programme

 Regional programme: During the day, Bayern 1 broadcasts regional news and between 12 and 13 o'clock one hour of regional magazine.
 Broadcasting is split between the five regional editorial offices in Franconia, Upper Bavaria, Lower Bavaria/Upper Palatinate, Swabia and Main Franconia.
 Until the end of 2015, there was a separate regional programme for Munich, which was discontinued for cost reasons; the editorial office was dissolved and integrated into the editorial office for Upper Bavaria.
 At the beginning of October 2015, the changeover first took place in the Mittagsmagazin, and at the turn of the year 2015/2016 also in the Regionalnachrichten.

-Night program: After midnight, Bayern 1 took over the ARD hit night from SR 3 Saarlandwelle until 7 March 2016 or on Sunday the rhythm of the night and (after 4 o'clock) the ARD hit night from WDR 4.
+After midnight, Bayern 1 aired the ARD-Hitnacht (ARD hit night) from SR 3 Saarlandwelle until 7 March 2016, and on Sundays the "Rhythmus der Nacht" (rhythm of the night) from WDR 4.
 Since 8 March 2016, a separate night programme has been broadcast with Die Nacht auf Bayern 1 or on Sunday Bayern 1 Night Fever - Die lange Disconacht für Bayern.
 The night programme is unmoderated, but the weather and traffic news from Bayern 3 are taken over in parallel and stored with the Bayern 1 music beds.
-Likewise, in case of acute danger alarms (e.g. ghost drivers) the running Bayern 1 program is interrupted by the Bayern 3 moderator.
+Likewise, in case of acute danger alarms (e.g. ghost drivers) the running Bayern 1 programme is interrupted by the Bayern 3 moderator.
 Directly after the midnight news, the Bavarian anthem, the German national anthem and the European anthem are sung.

-The colour of music in Bavaria 1 is changing: before 1996, Bayern 1 broadcast almost exclusively German-language and folk music.
+Before 1996, Bayern 1 broadcast almost exclusively German-language and folk music.
 After internal surveys regarding the musical tastes of their target group ("In the middle of life"), those responsible decided on an oldie-based music format, which has been presenting hits from the 1970s and 1980s since autumn 2013, mainly from pop music as well as folk rock and soft rock.
 Since 2016, more recent pop music has also been played occasionally.

 In the course of time, musical genres were thus removed from Bayern 1 and redistributed as follows on Bayerischer Rundfunk: